olehan/kek/README.md

 ***Output:***
 ```
-# Welp, to see the colors - hed over the examples
+# Welp, to see the colors - head over to the examples folder.
 service/user.posts    | debug 2019/7/28 21:27:27.788431000 [4715]: Post edited
 service/user.comments | warn  2019/7/28 21:27:27.788521000 [4715]: Comments are refreshed
 ```